Asamaha/chatterbox-server/README.md

 Continuing the work from Chatterbox-client, this time adding a server using node instead of Parse.

-This is a project I completed as a student a.
+This is a project I completed as a student.
 This project was worked on with a pair.